 - Malfunctioning emission control equipment, etc.

-In addition, the research effort will have multiple program connections, including:
+In addition, these research efforts will have multiple program connections, including:

 - Improving understanding of emission sources and emission estimation